DeepLearnI/demo-project/TUTORIAL.md

 That's it!
-Foundations is now using the full capacity of available compute resources to explore our architecture and parameter space by training 20 models concurrently.
+Foundations is now using the full capacity of available compute resources to explore our architecture and parameter space by training a group of models concurrently.
 The jobs will now be deployed and run in the background.

 Let's take a look at how they're doing.